 Public insurance typically does not cover you for non-essential treatments such as dental care, alternative medicine, cosmetic surgery, chiropractic and physiotherapy, non-critical treatment of sports injuries, as well as nice-to-have extras such as a private room during a hospital stay.
 Private healthcare can cover all of these if you’re willing to pay for a more comprehensive policy.

 Whereas hospitals and doctors typically will invoice the public insurers directly, private policy holders will have to pay their invoices first to each medical service provider and then submit a claim to their insurer.
-If you visit the doctor frequently or are hospitalised, then this can quickly become an administrative pain in the you know what.

 Switching providers or your level of coverage